soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 slug: setting-up-collisions
 ---

-You are going to set up collision handling so that your game finally becomes as frustrating as *Flappy Bird*.
-Any good game needs to be unforgivingly savage and frustrating, right?
+Now it's time to set up collision handling so that our game finally becomes as frustrating as *Flappy Bird*.
+Any good game needs to be unforgivingly savage and difficult, right?

-I would recommend you have a look at Apple's documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14) It can be a little bit confusing when you first start, so don't worry if you don't understand everything at once.
+I would recommend you have a look at Apple's documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14) It can be a little bit confusing when you first start, so don't worry if you don't understand everything all at once.

-In the setup of collisions you are going to use the *Scene Editor* as much as possible, in later tutorials you will expand this knowledge implementing physics setup in code.
+This time, to set up the collision detection we are going to use the *Scene Editor* as much as possible.
+In later tutorials we will expand this knowledge by implementing physics in code.

 #Obstacle physics

 The current obstacle has no physics bodies, let's fix that.

 > [action]
-> Open *Obstacle.sks*, make the following changes to both **carrots** and the invisible **goal** section.
+> Open *Obstacle.sks*, make the following changes to both **carrots** and the invisible **goal** node.
-> Enable physics by setting the *Body Type* to `Bounding rectangle` and uncheck the subsequent 4 boxes.
+> For all three objects, enable physics by setting the *Body Type* to `Bounding rectangle` and uncheck the subsequent 4 boxes.
 >
 > ![Carrot physics](../Tutorial-Images/xcode_spritekit_obstacle_physics_collision_properties.png)
 >
-> Set the *Category Mask* to `2` and the *Contact Mask* to `1`
+> Next, set the *Category Mask* to `2` and the *Contact Mask* to `1` for all three.
 >
-> One little tweak for the invisible goal sprite, set the *Category Mask* to `8`.
+> One little tweak for the invisible goal sprite: change the *Category Mask* to `8`.
 >

 #Physics Categories

-Every physics body in a scene can be assigned up to 32 different categories, each corresponding to a bit in a 32 bit mask.
+Every physics body in a scene can be assigned up to 32 different categories, each corresponding to a bit in a 32-bit mask.
-You notice those really big numbers, they are the integer value of `2` to the power `32` which represents every bit in the 32 bit mask being 1, this also means that this body will collide with **every** other body and is the default behavior.
+You'll notice those really big numbers in the *Collision Mask* and *Field Mask* fields: they are the integer value of `2` to the power `32` which is the decimal way of saying that every bit in the binary 32-bit mask is 1.
+With some spaces added for clarity, that looks like this: `11111111 11111111 11111111 11111111`.
+In the case of the *Collision Mask*, this means that this body will collide with **every** other body, which is the default behavior.

-Think about separating your *Categories* into logical groups, for example:
+Think about separating your *Category Masks* into logical groups, for example:

-- 1 - Player
+	- 1 - Player		00000000 00000000 00000000 00000001
-- 2 - Obstacle
+	- 2 - Obstacle		00000000 00000000 00000000 00000010
-- 4 - Ground
+	- 4 - Ground		00000000 00000000 00000000 00000100
-- 8 - Goal Sensor
+	- 8 - Goal Sensor	00000000 00000000 00000000 00001000

-The *Contact Mask* allows you to define which physics bodies you want to be informed of when a collision takes place.
-This would be useful when the bunny hits a carrot, you don't want the bunny to bounce off the carrot, you want the bunny to die at this point and fall from the sky.
-You are setting the *Contact Mask* to `1` so the SpriteKit physics engine will inform you of this.
+The *Contact Mask* allows you to define for which physics bodies you want to be informed when a collision takes place.
+This will be useful for when the bunny hits a carrot, because we don't want the bunny to bounce off the carrot.
+Instead we want the bunny to die at this point and fall from the sky.
+By setting the carrot *Contact Mask* to `1` (1 is going to be the bunny's category mask) the SpriteKit physics engine will inform us of carrot bunny collisions.

-The **goal** is a slightly different case, you want to be informed when the bunny has entered into the goal zone so you can increase the players score.
-However, you don't want the bunny to be physically collide, as you want the bunny to pass through as if nothing is there.
-You want to behave like a *Sensor*, a type of physics body that is used only for contact detection without physically affecting the body.
+The **goal** is a slightly different case: we want to be informed when the bunny has entered into the goal zone so we can increase the player's score.
+However, we don't want the bunny to physically collide with the goal node - we want the bunny to pass through as if nothing is there.
+An object with this type of phyiscs behavior is called a *Sensor*: a type of physics body that is used only for contact detection without physically affecting the contacting body.
 This will be covered in more detail shortly.

+> [info]
+> So to summarize, we're currently worrying about three physics masks: the *Category Mask*, *Collision Mask* and *Contact Mask*.
+The *Category Mask* allows us to assign our physics object to a category.
+The *Collision Mask* allows us to decide which categories the physics object should collide with.
+Finally, the *Contact Mask* lets us tell the physics engine which categories we want to be informed of collisions with.

 #Bunny physics

 > [action]
-> Open *Hero.sks* and take a `click` on the bunny.
+> Open *Hero.sks* and click on the bunny.
-> Set *Category Mask* to `1`, *Collision Mask* to `7` and the *Contact Mask* to `4294967295` this is 2^32.
+> Set *Category Mask* to `1`, *Collision Mask* to `7` and the *Contact Mask* to `4294967295` this is `2^32`.
 >
 > ![Bunny physics](../Tutorial-Images/xcode_spritekit_bunny_physics_properties.png)
 >

-The *Collision Mask* is set to `7` as you only want the bunny to physically collide with *Categories* `1+2+4` e.g. `Player,Obstacle,Ground`.
-You don't want to collide with `8` which is the goal sensor, otherwise the bunny will never be able to pass through the first obstacle.
+The *Collision Mask* is set to `7` as we want the bunny to only physically collide with *Categories* `1 + 2 + 4` e.g. `Player, Obstacle, Ground`.
+We don't want to collide with `8` which is the goal sensor, because if it did, the bunny will never be able to pass through the first obstacle.
-The *Contact Mask* has been set to 2^32 the max value and lets the physics engine know that you want to be informed if our bunny contacts any other physics body.
+The *Contact Mask* has been set to `2^32`, which is the max value: all categories are set to `1`, like this: `11111111 11111111 11111111 11111111`.
+This lets the physics engine know that we want to be informed if our bunny contacts any other physics body.

 #Ground physics

-You need to setup the ground sprite physics, do you think you can tackle this yourself?
-Check back if you don't remember the *Category Mask* value we decided to use.
+Now it's time to set up the ground sprite physics; do you think you can tackle this yourself?
+Check above if you don't remember the *Category Mask* value we decided to use.
 What value do you think you'll need for the *Contact Mask?*

 > [solution]
-> Open  *GameScene.sks* and modify both **ground** sprites.
+> Open  *GameScene.sks* to modify both **ground** sprites.
-> Set *Category Mask* to `4` and *Contact Mask* to `1`, you want to be informed if the bunny has hit the ground.
+> Set *Category Mask* to `4` and *Contact Mask* to `1`: we want to be informed if the bunny (category 1) has hit the ground.
 >
 > ![Ground physics](../Tutorial-Images/xcode_spritekit_ground_physics_properties.png)
 >

-Run your game...
-The bunny will now collide with the obstacles yet thankfully be able to flap through the goal gap.
-Well if you're good enough :]
+Run your game!
+The bunny will now collide with the obstacles yet thankfully be able to flap through the goal node.
+If you're good enough to flapy through it, that is!

 #Physics Contact Delegate

-If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, you want to know about it.
-Next you will implement the *Physics Contact Delegate* so your code will be informed whenever one of these collision contacts takes place.
+If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, we want to know about it.
+Next we will implement the *Physics Contact Delegate* so oour code will be informed whenever one of these collision contacts takes place.

 > [action]
 > Open *GameScene.swift*, you need to declare that the *GameScene* class will implement the *SKPhysicsContactDelegate* protocol methods.
 > To learn more about *Protocols* and *Delegates* please check out our [Swift Concepts Guide](https://www.makeschool.com/tutorials/swift-concepts-explained).
 >
-> You declare that a class is implementing this protocol in Swift by appending *SKPhysicsContactDelegate* after the class' super class *SKScene*, separated by a comma, as shown:
+> We declare that a class is implementing this protocol by appending *SKPhysicsContactDelegate* after the class' super class *SKScene*, separated by a comma, as shown:
 >
 ```
 class GameScene: SKScene, SKPhysicsContactDelegate {